Facilities Overview

 Eric M. Taylor Center (EMTC)

-Built in 1964 and expanded in 1973, EMTC previously housed males in custody sentenced to terms of one year or less.
-Most of its housing was dormitory-style.
+This facility, which was built in 1964 and expanded in 1973, houses males.
 The facility, previously designated the Correctional Institution for Men, was renamed on July 14, 2000, in honor of retired Chief of Department Eric M. Taylor.
-EMTC closed in March 2020, and almost immediately reopened in March 2020 for new intakes showing symptoms and people in custody who had tested positive for COVID-19.

 George R. Vierno Center (GRVC)